 Possible Disadvantages of Cause Marketing

 There is always the possibility that one of the parties involved in a cause-related marketing program does something to damage its reputation.
 Because of their association, the other party may be perceived negatively as well.
 For that reason, both corporations and nonprofits should choose their partners wisely.

 There has also been some concern about nonprofits lending their good names to for-profit activities.
 Does it weaken the trustworthiness of a nonprofit?
 Does it blur the lines between business and philanthropy?
 Could a nonprofit "sell out" by lending its support to products that are less than benign for the public?
 These questions continue still hound both fundraising and marketing professionals.

 Mara Einstein, a marketing professor, raised these issues in an article in the Chronicle of Philanthropy:

 - Does buying products for a cause take the place of writing a check to a charity or going online and signing up for a monthly gift?

 - Do large, national nonprofits that have become marketing powerhouses take attention and money away from smaller but just as worthy charities?

-- Since cause-marketing is usually handled by the marketing department of participating corporations, do "product strategies" outweigh humanitarian ones?
+- Since cause marketing is usually handled by the marketing department of participating corporations, do "product strategies" outweigh humanitarian ones?

+On the other hand, great good can come from cause marketing campaigns when all parties choose causes and businesses well.
 Joe Waters, a guru of cause marketing, points out that there are unlimited possibilities for charities and businesses to do good together.
-And, as consumers continue to put their money where their hearts are, charities should look for opportunities to take part in the cause marketing world.
+And, as consumers continue to put their money where their hearts are, charities can look for opportunities to take part in the cause marketing world.